Focus on Williamson Staff

 Q. What might someone be surprised to know about you?

-A. I have just had my first three driving lessons and have not crashed or knocked anyone down so far!
+A. I’ve only had a drivers license for a year or two and have not crashed or knocked anyone down so far!

 Q. What food can’t you resist and which style of food do you prefer?